Moldova–Romania border

 The Republic of Moldova–Romania border is the international border between the Republic of Moldova and Romania, established after the dissolution of the Soviet Union.
 It is a fluvial boundary, following the course of the Prut and Danube.
 The boundary is 681.3 km long, including 570 m along the Danube.

 It is part of the external border of the European Union that runs from Criva in the north-west to Giurgiulești in the south-east.

 Border crossings

-A list of border crossings along the border between Republic of Moldova and Romania.
+A list of border crossings along the border between Republic of Moldova and Romania (North to South).